joshhornby/joshhornby.github.io/_posts/2025-06-11-boundaries-over-coordination.md

 ## A Better Question

-Jess Kerr, in her piece ["Better Coordination, or Better Software?"](https://jessitron.com/2021/08/02/better-coordination-or-better-software/){:target="_blank"}, puts it plainly:
+Jess Kerr, in her piece ["Better Coordination, or Better Software?"](https://jessitron.com/2021/08/02/better-coordination-or-better-software/){:target="_blank"} puts it simply:

 > "When different parts of an organisation need to coordinate, it seems like a good idea to help them coordinate smoothly and frequently.
 Don't.
 Help them coordinate less - more explicitly, less often"